Standardizing Carbon Reduction Technology for the Global Livestock Industry

 With over 1.5 billion cattle worldwide, the industry operates without real-time, animal-level methane data—making verified reduction impossible.

-Integrated Solution from Measurement to Certification
+Integrated Carbon Reduction Technology: From Measurement to Certification

 Our solution measures and reduces methane emissions directly inside the cow’s stomach using the most scientific and precise method available.